mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 Playtesting acted as a stimulus and incubator for emerging socio-cultural practices promting me to ask if suitable affordances be added to the design to encourage their further growth in line with Gutiérrez's valuing of the inclusive, diverse properties of hybridity in practices [@gutierrez_rethinking_1999].

-#### The introduction of maker types and side missions as affordences of my pedagogy
+##### The introduction of maker types and side missions as affordences of my pedagogy to legitimise diversity

 Such diversity in playtesting behaviours drove my reflection on the additional motivations bleeding into this system from other activity systems.
 Rather than refocusing participants back to more coding-focused activities, I coded playtesting and game making approaches in to a loose typology (see Appendix .makertypes for fuller detail).